Adaptive multilevel subset simulation with selective refinement: Problem Formulation and Model Hierarchies

-for some constant $c_y>0$ independent of $\gamma$ and $\ell$. \begin{remark} For the complexity analysis of the standard MC method as well as of the subset simulation we will consider a fixed $y\in\mathbb R$ and suppress the dependence of $G_\ell^y$ on $y$.
-We then refer to $G_\ell$ under Assumption~2 to the random variable $G_\ell^y$ satisfying \eqref{eq:error_bound2}. \end{remark}
+Note that Assumption 2.2 holds naturally for the choice $y=\infty$, since any finite random variable $G_\ell$ satisfying Assumption 2.1 also satisfies \eqref{eq:error_bound2} and $\mathbbm{1}_{G_\ell\le \infty}=1$ almost surely. \begin{remark} For the complexity analysis of subset simulation and of the standard MC method, we will consider a fixed $y\in\mathbb R$ and thus suppress the dependence of $G_\ell^y$ on $y$.
+Under Assumption~\ref{ass:selective_refinement} we then refer to the random variable $G_\ell^y$ satisfying \eqref{eq:error_bound2} simply by $G_\ell$. \end{remark}